Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/general.rst

 ------------------------------------------
     - Prior to the beginning of the course you may wish to stop the vm
     - Within VirtualBox right-click on the vm that is running
-    - In the dropdown menu click "Stop", this will stop your vm which you can easily start back up when the course begins
+    - In the dropdown menu click "Stop", this will stop your vm which you can easily start back up when the course begins by following step 6 above

 .. note::
     Note if the keyring dialog pops up and the password is asked for simply click the cancel button, it may ask several times...